-Before analyzing the linkages between SEE stock indices and iTraxx Europe index, the Augmented Dickey-Fuller (ADF) test are applied to examine the stationary properties of the iTraxx Europe series and return series.
+Before analyzing the linkages between SEE stock indices and iTraxx Europe index, the ADF test are applied to examine the stationary properties of the iTraxx Europe series and return series.
 The null hypothesis of ADF test is that the series has a unit root (non-stationary process).
-It can be seen from the above table, the series are stationary at their first difference.
+It can be seen from the Table 5, the series are stationary at their first difference.
 So it is said that they are integrated in the order one.

 4.2.
-Market efficiency
+Market Efficiency